Penn State

 Promoting a Student Organization Event

-To maximize attendance at your event you can take advantage of promotional opportunities available through the law school and the School of International Affairs by following these guidelines:
+To maximize attendance at your event you can take advantage of promotional opportunities available through Penn State Law and the School of International Affairs by following these guidelines:

-• For best results promote your event as far in advance as possible by sending a “save the date” email to faculty and students.
-This is also the time to get the event posted on the law school events calendar.
+• For best results, promote your event as far in advance as possible by sending a “save the date” email to faculty and students.
+This is also the time to get the event posted on the law school events calendar using the request form above.

 • Partner up with affiliated organizations that will help promote your event to their members as well.